 What to look for in a therapist

-While advanced degrees are an important facet of successful work as a therapist, most consumers should be more interested in obtaining the services of someone with substantial experience in the field.
+- While advanced degrees are an important facet of successful work as a marriage and family therapist, most consumers should be more interested in obtaining the services of someone with substantial experience in the field.